-Duncan Lowe, Recruitment Consultant at NRL Woking with the latest Oil and Gas developments including, contract awards and international news.
+Duncan Lowe, Senior Recruitment Consultant at NRL’s Woking branch with the latest Oil and Gas developments including, contract awards and international news.
 Contact us here at NRL if you’re a client looking to work with a highly experienced agency within the Oil & Gas sector or if you’re a candidate, you can request to be notified of the latest job opportunities.

 Wood Group secures new contract for Texas pipeline